Encyclopedia covering topics related to bioethics, including genetically modified foods, social justice, sustainability, and chemical warfare.

 Statistics and analysis from the U.S. Energy Information Administration

 From the EPA, map various types of environmental information, including air releases, drinking water, toxic releases, hazardous wastes, water discharge permits and Superfund sites.
-See also TOXMAP, from the National Library of Medicine.
+See also a broader set of Geospatial Resources from the EPA.

 Part of the Library of Congress' American Memory project, this site documents the history and culture of the conservation movement in the U.S. It includes digitized books and pamphlets as well as photographs.